Clackers

-Clackers (also known as Clankers, Ker-Bangers, and numerous other names) were toys popular in the late 1960s and early 1970s.
+Clackers (also known as Clankers, Ker-Bangers, latto-latto in the Philippines and most of Southeast Asia, and numerous other names) are toys that were popular in the late 1960s and early 1970s.

-In 1968, tempered glass sphere models emerged that would eventually shatter, sending glass shards into the face of the user and anyone nearby.
-In the early 1970s, manufacturers changed them to plastic spheres suspended on each string.
-When they were swung up and down, banging against each other with a lot of force they made the loud "clacking" sound.
-Clackers are similar in appearance to bolas, the Argentine weapon.

-The toy is formed out of two solid balls of polymer, each about 2 in in diameter, attached to a finger tab with a sturdy string.
-The player holds the tab with the balls hanging below and through up-and-down hand motion makes the two balls swing apart and back together, making the clacking noise that gives the toy its name.
-With practice one can make the balls swing so that they knock together both above and below the hand.
+The toy is composed of two solid balls of polymer, each about 2 in in diameter, attached to a finger tab with a sturdy string; the user holds the tab with the balls hanging below.
+Through up-and-down hand motion, the two balls are made to swing apart and back together, making the clacking noise that gives the toy its name.
+With practice and skill one can make the balls swing so that they knock together both above and below the hand.

+In 1968, tempered glass sphere models were sold that could eventually shatter, injuring users or others nearby.
+In the early 1970s, manufacturers switched to using plastic.

+Clackers are similar in appearance to bolas, the Argentine throwing weapon.

+History

+The toys were created in the 1960s.
+Because it was "addicting" to some kids, millions of clackers were sold by the early 1970s.